husonlab/catrenet/README.md

 'reactions' and a given 'food' set.
 These three notions are formalizations of the concept of a 'collectively autocatalytic set' originally introduced by Stuart Kauffman.

+CatlyNet is loosely based on a web application written by Dietrich Radel: http://www.math.canterbury.ac.nz/bio/RAF/

 ## Installers

 One click installers for MacOS, Windows and Linux are